AndyHuerta/GCD_CourseProject/CodeBook.md

 6. Uses descriptive activity names to name the activities in the data set.
 This is done via name_activity function that replace de label of the activity to its corresponding name.

-7. Create independent tidy data set with the average of each variable for each activity and each subject, stored in a variable _newData_
+7. Create independent tidy data set with the average of each variable for each activity and each subject, stored in a variable _newData_.
+Data were splited by subject and activity and the mean of each variable was calculated for each group via "aggreagate" function.
+Due to the nature of mean function units doesn't change.

-8. Rename Subject and Activity columns.
+8. Rename Subject and Activity columns because name was modified in previous step.